citizenpay/brussels-pay-hackathon-template/prompt.md

 ## AI Prompt for Building a CitizenPay Checkout Page

-**Build a modern, responsive checkout page for CitizenPay using the provided API credentials and SDK.
-The page should integrate with the CitizenPay JS SDK for order creation and management.**
+**Build a modern, responsive checkout page for CitizenPay using the provided API credentials.
+The page should make direct HTTP requests to the CitizenPay API for order creation and management.**

 ### Environment Configuration
 Use these exact values in your implementation: